aadarsh3419/practicing_array_by_making_my_list_class/README.md

 **Purpose:**

-* Basic sorting logic samajhna
+* To understand basic sorting logic
-* Adjacent comparison ka concept clear karna
+* To clearly grasp adjacent element comparison

 **Algorithm Used:**